 6: A final feedback session and presentation of the Ourika images.

-Documentary photography sessions with Nick Hannes:
+A short documentary photography course with Nick Hannes:

 There are 4 workshops with Nick over 2 days exploring street photography.